Table of Contents

 From Lessons 1 & 2 we acquired an understanding of our TDEE (total daily energy expenditure), how to calculate it, and also how to track calories if desired.
 In this lesson we will go over how to estimate what our caloric intake should be and how to adjust based on the progress we are making.
 To do this we first need to discuss how to set a target weight and how quickly one should attempt to gain or lose weight.

 In many respects this is largely subjective; if you want to gain weight then go ahead and gain weight, and if you want to lose weight then go ahead and lose weight.
 You can always set a specific goal (ie, 200 pounds), get there, and then reassess to determine how to move forward.
 But what does the literature tell us about an ideal weight for optimal health?

-Note: These sections regarding rates of weight gain/loss apply to adults only, not children.
+Note: These sections regarding a target body weight and rates of weight gain/loss apply to adults only, not children.
 There are many additional considerations in childhood as children are actively growing and go through puberty at different rates & times.
 Going back to Lesson 1, for children: